JoshuaTurner3/kitctfctf_2022/README.md

 def gen_binary_poly(size):
     return np.random.randint(0, 2, size, dtype=np.int64)
 ```
 The name of this function is quite straightforward, it creates a polynomial list of coefficients that are either $0$ or $1$.
-For example, a calling `gen_binary_poly(5)` would yield:
+For example, calling `gen_binary_poly(5)` would yield:
 ```
 array([1, 0, 1, 1, 1])
 ```